mikkelsander/pub-sub-exercise/README.md

+This repo is the result of a take home challenge for a job interview where the theme was "build something using Pup/Sub in C#"

 # JobStatusReporting

 JobStatusReporting is a small library intended to make it easy for your long running batch jobs to produce a live stream of status progression to multiple consumers using Redis Pup/Sub.